Skip to content

 • Increase the volume to at least level 15 using the volume up button.

-Toshiba TV remote volume buttons
+Toshiba TV remote showing volume and mute button layout

 If your remote isn’t responding at all, use the physical volume buttons on the TV itself.
 They’re usually on the bottom edge or the back panel.